PurdueCAM2Project/HELPSweb/source/currentmember.rst

 others may think this project as one of many important things, maybe 10 hours per week; the others may think this project as a way to get credits and graduate, spending as little time as possible.

-Understand Members' Differences
-###############################

 A good leader has to take advantage of every member's talent, even though some members can spend little time.

 How to Get Strong Letters of Recommendation
 -------------------------------------------

 Helping students succeed is one of the missions of university professors.
 Dr. Lu writes recommendation letters for graduate schools, awards, jobs, etc. Before you ask Dr. Lu to write a letter for you, please ask yourself these question:

 - Does Dr. Lu know me well?
 - Do I have something special to be recommended?
 - Can Dr. Lu write a strong letter for me?
 - Does he have time writing a letter for me?

 If you answer No to any question, STOP.
 Don't waste your time.
 If you took his class but never talked to him, he knows nothing about you and has nothing to recommend.
 Your grade is already in the transcript.
 If the only thing Dr. Lu can write is about your grade, the letter does not help you.
 Thus, Dr. Lu will not write a letter for you.

 `This video <https://youtu.be/VMnzmM93W0s>`__ explains how recommendation letters work for applications of graduate schools.
 Please watch.

-Dr. Lu writes letters for a student only after talking to the student. **If you want a letter from him, you have to talk to him.** If you are not on Purdue campus, please schedule a video call.
+Dr. Lu writes letters for a student only after talking to the student. **If you want a letter from him, you have to talk to him.**
+If you are not on Purdue campus, please schedule a video call.

 Do not ask Dr. Lu to write a letter because you cannot find anyone else.
 It is your problem, not Dr. Lu's.

 Dr. Lu's letters always focus on accomplishments.
 You need to provide evidence of your accomplishments.
 "I really enjoy your class" is not